freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

    |Add a new user|

 #.
 Hand the keyboard over to the journalist so they can create their own username.
 #.
-Once they’re done entering a username for themselves, have them save their pre-generated Diceware passphrase to their password manager.
+Once they're done entering a username for themselves, have them save their pre-generated Diceware passphrase to their password manager.
 #.
 If the new account should also have admin privileges, allowing them to add or delete other journalist accounts, select **Is Admin**.
 #.
 Finally, set up two-factor authentication for the account, following one of the two procedures below for your chosen method.